back

 2. “URL Prefix” is best for tracking a single URL or subdomain.

 I recommend using the “Domain” option to keep everything on Google’s radar.
-This will require a little bit of technical expertise as you verify your DNS, but once you’ve done it, you won’t need to do it again.
+This will require a tiny bit of technical expertise as you verify your DNS, but once you’ve done it, you won’t need to do it again.

 STEP 3.
 LOCATE YOUR SHOWIT SITEMAP URL(S)